UnaryLab/archx/zoo/mugi/README.md

 To learn more, feel free to read our [paper](https://dl.acm.org/doi/10.1145/3779212.3790189)

 ## Artifact Evaluation
+[!IMPORTANT]

+[!NOTE]
+This evaluation is built using the newest version of archx, causing some values to differ by inconsequential amounts.
+To see the results true to the published paper, please run the artifact [here](#zenodo)

 To run the artifact to reproduce our results, please first install Archx [here](../../README.md).

-After installing, you can call the script from the [archx base directory](../../)
+After installing, you can call the script from the [archx base directory](../)

 ```
 bash zoo/mugi/script.sh